Eastern Dragon Guardian Pendant — Solid .925 Sterling Silver

 An Honest Look

-Up close is where the carving earns its keep — individual scales, a whiskered face, claws tucked into the coil of the body.
-Under light, the polished high points catch while the recesses go flat black — depth the dragon keeps even from across a room.
+Up close is where the carving earns its keep — individual scales, a whiskered face, a mane that sweeps back over the bail.
+Under light, the polished high points catch while the recesses go flat black — contrast that keeps the whole dragon reading clearly, never a silver blur.

 The 4mm bail is sturdy but on the snug side.
 It takes chains up to about 3.5mm without complaint — a standard box, snake, or wheat chain slides right through.
 If you run a thick Cuban link, add a jump ring to bridge the gap, so it's worth measuring your chain before you order.

 Heads up: The dragon is sculpted in full three dimensions, so it sits slightly raised off your chest instead of lying flat.
-That shows off the coil of the body, but the high points can catch a jacket zipper now and then.
+That shows off the sculpt, but the high points can catch a jacket zipper now and then.
 Most people stop noticing after the first week.

 The Build